 |Citation:||See how to cite this resource|

-This resource includes isotopic and water chemistry data from samples collected in the Howard River, Northern Territory, Australia.
+This resource includes isotopic and water chemistry data from automated measurements and samples collected in the Howard River, Northern Territory, Australia.
 These data were collected with the purpose of assessing water flowpaths and carbon sources to the river, as well as their variability over time.
-Samples were collected manually from rainfall, groundwater, wetlands and the river.
-They were then analysed for dissolved inorganic carbon (DIC) and dissolved organic carbon (DOC) concentration, the stable isotopic signature of DIC (carbon-13), electrical conductivity, and the stable (oxygen-18 and deuterium) and radioactive (tritium) isotopes of water.
+Automated measurements include pH, temperature, pCO2 and dissolved organic carbon (DOC) concentration in the river.
+Samples were collected manually from rainfall, groundwater, wetlands and the river, and subsequently analysed for dissolved inorganic carbon (DIC) and DOC concentration, the stable isotopic signature of DIC (carbon-13), electrical conductivity, and the stable (oxygen-18 and deuterium) and radioactive (tritium) isotopes of water.

-The content of this resource serves as the data for a manuscript currently under review at the Journal of Geophysical Research--Biogeosciences:
+The content of this resource serves as the data for several manuscripts:

 Resource Level Coverage

-# README The following is a description of the files within this resource: **River_timeseries.csv**: CSV file containing chemical and isotopic time-series data for the Howard River (n=75).
+# README The following is a description of the files within this resource: **Discharge.csv**: CSV file containing high-frequency discharge data for the Howard River collected by the Northern Territory Government. **DOC_hf.csv**: CSV file containing uncalibrated, high-frequency, sensor-based DOC data collected in the Howard River. **DOC_manual.csv**: CSV file containing DOC data collected in the Howard River (n=31). **Groundwater.csv**: CSV file containing groundwater level daily series for bore RN009421 (Northern Territory Government). **pCO2_pH_temp.csv**: CSV file containing calibrated, high-frequency, sensor-based pCO2, pH and temperature data collected in the Howard River. **River_manual.csv**: CSV file containing chemical and isotopic time-series data for the Howard River (n=75).
 Abbreviations: Q for discharge, EC for electrical conductivity, and DIC for dissolved inorganic carbon. **Sources.csv**: CSV file containing chemical and isotopic data collected at each source.
-Abbreviations: EC for electrical conductivity, DIC for dissolved inorganic carbon, and pCO2 for the partial pressure of dissolved CO2 in water. **DOC.csv**: CSV file containing DOC data collected in the Howard River (n=25). **Tritium.csv**: CSV file containing tritium data collected in the Howard River (n=6) and sources (n=4).
+Abbreviations: EC for electrical conductivity, DIC for dissolved inorganic carbon, and pCO2 for the partial pressure of dissolved CO2 in water. **Tritium.csv**: CSV file containing tritium data collected in the Howard River (n=6) and sources (n=4).